keithdunnett/sgminer-recipes/WIN10_DUAL_BOOT_UBUNTU.md

 ## 2.1 Windows 10 free upgrade for customers who use assistive technologies

-The free upgrade offer expired July 29th 2016; availability of the free Windows 10 upgrade thereafter is, as Microsoft explains, aimed at users of assistive technologies.
+The free upgrade offer for general use expired July 29th 2016; availability of the free Windows 10 upgrade thereafter is, as Microsoft explains, aimed at users of assistive technologies.

 The author has dyspraxia and makes *bona fide* use of both voice recognition and text-to-speech technologies, so has no ethical reservations in availing of Microsoft's continuing offer, but it's not necessary to have a disability in order to use such technologies.
 Users wondering if they can take advantage for a free upgrade should consider whether they use such things as voice recognition; it does seem to be open to anyone who chooses to avail of it.